robertpyke/Tutorials/aws/ddb_materialized_view_via_lambda/README.md

         newImage = dynamodbRecord.get('NewImage')

         # Only add a point to the Map summary when a point is added
-        # Note: We're not yet handling deletesm, but we are skipping updates.
+        # Note: We're not yet handling deletes, but we are skipping updates.
         if oldImage is None and newImage is not None: mapIdObj = newImage['MapId']
             mapId = mapIdObj['S']